At the International level

 - As part of strengthening international exchanges between France and Canada, the Brain and Spine Institute – ICM – will host a newcomer in his incubator IPEPS-ICM: Company NeoVentures Biotechnology Inc. (London, Ontario).
 This collaboration has been under the CTA program for Canadian Technology Accelerator – The Canadian Technology Accelerator.

 To build and grow the best research teams, the ICM formed an international Scientific Advisory Board to identify and recruit top talent.
 Its rigorous selection process is one of the main factors ensuring the ICM’s scientific excellence.

 At the European level, the main partners are the Institute of Neurology (UCL, London, United Kingdom) and the German Center of Neurodegenerative diseases-DZNE (Helmholtz, Germany).

 Example: MoU signed with Deutches Zentrum für Neurodegenerative Erkrankungen (DZNE), Helmoltz – Bonn and Institute of Neurology (IoN) – Londres

 At the national level

-At the national level, the ICM works in close relationship with the Pierre and Marie Curie University (UPMC) through the IHU-A-ICM.
+At the national level, the ICM works in close relationship with the Sorbonne Université through the IHU-A-ICM.
 The ICM is part of Neuropôle et the École des Neurosciences de Paris (ENP), in network with the other major Parisian research centers: Ecole Normale Supérieure, Institute of Vision, MIRCen, Neurospin, Pasteur Institute…

 Research at the MHI developed in cooperation with major French neuroscience centers including: the main partners are: